8

 The silver-haired girl, who had looted two cushions for the attic despite her initial reluctance to be taken in, changed her behavior afterwards.
 She gradually began straying further into the territory downstairs, coming in and going out by way of air vents somewhere.

 Her daytime incursions were frequent.
 Terra was notified about them by minicell while she was at her day job.
-Residences had their own Dwelling System, which was similar to the Boating System's crew/sensor interface.
-The Dwelling System let the owner know when doors opened while the house was vacant, reported who walked by in the corridor, and monitored details like electricity and oxygen usage.
+Much like ships had the Boating System, residences had a Dwelling System with their own sensor interface.
+The Dwelling System let the owner know if doors opened while the house was supposed to be vacant, reported who walked by in the corridor, and monitored details like electricity and oxygen usage.

 The transformation in the notifications recieved by Terra's minicell due to New Resident #01 fascinated her.

-For starters, Diode had printed 100 meters of nylon, 100 meters of double-sided tape, and dozens of contraceptives using the dressing room printer.
+For starters, Diode printed 100 meters of nylon, the same length of double-sided tape, and dozens of contraceptives using the dressing room printer.
 She then watched as Diode printed some recycled cloth scraps, a 15-liter container, water, and ethanol, struggling to piece together what she was doing.
 Confusing Terra even more, she stole fifteen cushions from various places around the house.
 In addition to the cushions, Diode also stole shoes, a frame, a pen, an emergency button and an antique tightsuit.

 It wasn’t long before Terra figured out how the recycled cloth and container were being used.
 Diode was soaking the cloth in the water-filled container, wringing it out to remove the excess moisture, and using it to scrub the attic.
 This ancient method of bucket and cloth cleaning, zoukingake, was something Terra had only seen in photo books.
 Diode had no choice but to manually clean the attic herself, since she couldn’t get back upstairs with the cleaning tools from downstairs.
 However, zoukingake struck Terra as the kind of thing Diode would not learn voluntarily, so no doubt she had been forced to learn it.